Documentation / Alerts

 • Or you can fire alerts when a metric difference has been over a specific value for X amount of time.

 Here we test three URLs, and if the change is larger than 3% on all three URLs, an alert is fired.
 We test three URLs to make sure the change is for multiple URLs and not specific to one URL.
-The limit of when to fire the alert depends on how stable metrics you have (how stable is your website, do you test with proxy, how large is server instance where you run the browser etc).
+The limit of when to fire the alert depends on how stable your metrics are (how stable your website is, whether you test with a proxy, how large the server instance where you run the browser is, etc.).

 In the left part of the image you see a horizontal red line, that is when an alert is fired (sending an email/posting to Slack, PagerDuty etc).
 The green line is when the numbers are back to normal.
 In the right graph you can see the change in numbers.